MikeCarcara/GabAPI-OAuthPHP-class/README.md

 ## Acknowledgments
 * Gab.com Developers API
 ## Getting Started
-Simply upload the gab.php file to your HTTP/HTTPS server and configure the define() variables to your Gab.com App settings
+Simply upload the file to your HTTP/HTTPS server and configure the variables to your Gab.com App settings
 ### Prerequisites
 ``` Gab.com PRO account and understanding of PHP scripting ```
 ### Gab.com API Examples